alemart/speedy-vision/README.md

 When using any variation of the FAST feature detector, the following additional properties are available:

 * `threshold: number`.
 An alternative to `sensitivity` representing the threshold paramter of FAST: an integer between `0` and `255`, inclusive.
 Lower thresholds get you more features.
+A typical value is `20`.
   * Note: `sensitivity` is an easier-to-use property and does *not* map linearly to `threshold`.
 * `n: number`.
 The FAST variant you want: use `9` for FAST-9,16 (default), `7` for FAST-7,12 or `5` for FAST-5,8.
 Option not available for multiscale.

 When using the `MultiscaleFAST` detector, you may also specify:

 * `depth: number`.
-An integer between `1` and `4` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
-Defaults to `3`.
+An integer between `1` and `7` that tells Speedy how "deep" it should go when searching for keypoints in scale-space.
+Defaults to `4`.
 * `scaleFactor: number`.
 The scale factor between two consecutive pyramid layers.
 Defaults to the square root of two.
 * `useHarrisScore: boolean`.
 Adopt a better scoring function (cornerness measure).
 It will give you slightly better features.
 Defaults to `false` (using the `MultiscaleHarris` detector is preferred).